ImMoe/express-boilerplate/README.md

 ### How to use it

-1. Download the repo as .zip or clone it with
+1. Download the repo as .zip or clone it with `git clone https://github.com/ImMoe/express-starter.git`.
 2. Then withing the folder you downloaded run
    `npm install`
 3. Now open `.env` file and change *DB_NAME* value from **YOUR_DB_NAME** to your preference.